 Thank you Mo; it is a pleasure to read your answer, and provide this feedback.

-Your first sentence, ”In sociology we study what is, not what should be,” is an important principle to learn in this course.
+Your first sentence, ”In sociology we study what is not what it should be,” is an important principle to learn in this course.
 We are not preaching (what should be or if something is good or bad, prescription).
-Let us leave that to the mullahs, priests, rabbis, preachers and monks.
+Let us leave that to the mullahs, priests, rabbis preachers and monks.
 But we do include peoples’ values in what we study (the values dimension of culture and society).
 But is it a grabber?
 No. Does it introduce your argument?
 No. It should be included, but as an argument in your answer, not as an introduction to your argument.